wotbrew/idx/README.md

 - For small n indexes are very expensive.
 Use it to flatten quadratic joins, do not use it to replace all sequence filtering.
 - If you index by function, that function must absolutely be pure, otherwise all bets are off.
 Similar to comparators and (sorted-set-by).
 - Each index uses memory, so we need to make sure we consider that.
 This is particularly important to think about when using automatic-indexing.
+- When indexing by function, index identity is function identity - so you must be careful with lambdas and closures.

 ## Why